juanfdx/jobster-monolit/README.md

 ## 🧾 Description

 A fully responsive job tracking platform designed to simplify the process of managing job applications.
-Developed using React.js along with HTML, CSS, Sass, and JavaScript, it delivers an efficient, modern, and visually appealing user experience for job seekers.
+Developed using React.js along with HTML, CSS, JavaScript, React.js, Node, Express and Mongodb, it delivers an efficient, modern, and visually appealing user experience for job seekers.

 ## 🧐 Author